 To toast the rice, simply place into a dry skillet and cook over medium heat until lightly brown and aromatic.
 This is an optional step, but adds flavor to the finished gravy.

 Make Walnut-Stuffed Mushrooms

 One of the challenges in meat-free cooking is adding dimension and richness to your meals.
 Enter walnuts.
-Not only do walnuts come loaded with fibre and minerals, but also their high fat content and natural richness help them turn veggie-based dishes into hearty entrees.
+Not only do walnuts come loaded with fiber and minerals, but also their high fat content and natural richness help them turn veggie-based dishes into hearty entrees.

 Use walnuts for decadent stuffed mushrooms that taste as amazing as they look.
-Blend walnuts with sautéed mushrooms and onions, wholemeal breadcrumbs, cranberries, chopped apple and sage in your Vitamix machine until it forms a cohesive mixture.
+Blend walnuts with sautéed mushrooms and onions, whole-wheat breadcrumbs, cranberries, chopped apple and sage in your Vitamix machine until it forms a cohesive mixture.
 Spoon the mixture into Portobello mushroom caps, with the stems and gills removed, and bake until the filling is golden brown.
 Sprinkle with fresh-grated Parmesan immediately before serving.